Skip to content

 pip install -r docs/requirements.txt

-sudo apt-get install doxygen graphviz
+• Fedora: sudo dnf install doxygen graphviz

 Build Doxygen Documentation

-First, the API Reference has to be built using Doxygen:
+First, build the API Reference using Doxygen:

 Building Doxygen Documentation